 \section{Iterated Deletion of Nominations}

-When outdegrees are at most one, the following simple mechanism is $\lfloor n/2\rfloor$-additive: if there is a vertex with indegree at least $\lfloor n/2\rfloor+1$, select it; otherwise, do not select.\footnote{This mechanism is a simpler version of a mechanism of \citet{holzman2013impartial}, majority with default, which is required to always select and does so by singling out a default vertex whose outgoing edge is ignored and which is selected in the absence of a vertex with large indegree.} As there can be at most one vertex with degree $\lfloor n/2\rfloor+1$ or more and a vertex cannot influence its own indegree, the mechanism is clearly impartial.
-We will borrow from this mechanism the idea to impose a threshold on the minimum indegree a vertex needs to be selected, but will seek to lower the threshold in order to achieve a better additive guarantee and also to relax the constraint on the maximum outdegree.
+When outdegrees are at most one, the following simple mechanism is $\lfloor n/2\rfloor$-additive: if there is a vertex with indegree at least $\lfloor n/2\rfloor+1$, select it; otherwise, do not select.
+This mechanism is a slight modification of a mechanism \citet{holzman2013impartial} call majority with default and corresponds to the supermajority rule of \citet{MacK20a} with threshold $\lfloor n/2\rfloor+1$.
+As there can be at most one vertex with degree $\lfloor n/2\rfloor+1$ or more and a vertex cannot influence its own indegree, the mechanism is clearly impartial.
+We will borrow from this mechanism the idea of imposing a threshold on the minimum indegree a vertex needs to be selected, but will seek to lower the threshold in order to achieve a better additive guarantee and also to relax the constraint on the maximum outdegree.
 Of course, lower thresholds and larger outdegrees both mean that more and more vertices become eligible for selection, and we will no longer get impartiality for free.